sc-ventures/cloudbreak-documentation/docs/index.md

 * Quickly create a cluster using one of the default cluster blueprints and infrastructure settings.
 * Create a cluster based on the requirements of your workloads and provision infrastructure based on your IT requirements.
-* Secure your cluster by enabling Kerberos and HA.
 * Automate cluster creation using the Cloudbreak shell.
-* Develop your application using Cloudbreak API.

 ### Architecture